jameschrisa/threatFeedAnalyzer/README.md

 The script will:
 1. Read the original `threat-intel-feeds.json` file
 2. Attempt to connect to each feed URL
+3. Categorize valid feeds as either RSS feeds or API calls
-3. Generate a `valid-threat-intel-feeds.json` with working feeds
+4. Generate a `valid-threat-intel-feeds.json` with all working feeds
+5. Generate a `valid-rss-feeds.json` with working RSS feeds
+6. Generate a `valid-apis.json` with working API calls
-4. Generate an `invalid-threat-intel-feeds.json` with non-working feeds
+7. Generate an `invalid-threat-intel-feeds.json` with non-working feeds
-5. Display statistics about the validation process
+8. Display statistics about the validation process

 ### Output Example

 ```
-Found 91 feeds in the configuration file.
+Found 85 feeds in the configuration file.
 Validating feeds with 10 parallel workers...
 ---------------------------------------------------
-✅ Feed 'AbuseIPDB' is valid
+✅ Feed 'Binary Defense IP Banlist' is valid (api)
-❌ Feed 'Botnet Tracker' failed: Connection error
+❌ Feed 'AbuseIPDB' failed: HTTP error 403
-✅ Feed 'BOTVRIJ.EU' is valid
+✅ Feed 'BOTVRIJ.EU' is valid (api)
 ...

 ---------------------------------------------------
-Total feeds: 91
+Total feeds: 85
-Valid feeds: 72
+Valid feeds: 69
+  - RSS feeds: 0
+  - API feeds: 69
-Invalid feeds: 19
+Invalid feeds: 16

 Success: Updated configuration saved to 'valid-threat-intel-feeds.json'
+RSS feeds saved to 'valid-rss-feeds.json'
+API feeds saved to 'valid-apis.json'
 Invalid feeds saved to 'invalid-threat-intel-feeds.json' for reference
 ```